encode/django-rest-framework/docs/api-guide/permissions.md

 ---

+Custom permissions will raise a `PermissionDenied` exception if the test fails.
+To change the error message associated with the exception, implement a `message` attribute directly on your custom permission.
+Otherwise the `default_detail` attribute from `PermissionDenied` will be used.

+    from rest_framework import permissions

+    class CustomerAccessPermission(permissions.BasePermission):
+        message = 'Adding customers not allowed.'

+        def has_permission(self, request, view):
+             ...

 ## Examples

 The following is an example of a permission class that checks the incoming request's IP address against a blacklist, and denies the request if the IP has been blacklisted.